alshedivat/al-folio/_posts/2024-01-15-python-dicts.md

 Number of pineapples: 0
 ```

-However, despite its name, it will also fetch the value (either the preexisting one, or the newly created):
+However, and despite its name, `dict.setdefault` will also fetch the value (either the preexisting one, or the newly created):

 ```python
 carrots = ingredients.setdefault("carrots", 0)